-Dr. Eftihia Nathanail is TTlog’s Director and Associate Professor in Transportation Systems Design and Evaluation of the Department of Civil Engineering, at the University of Thessaly.
-She has joined CEE for fall semester 2018 and spring semester 2019, when she will be teaching Urban and Regional Transportation Planning (CEE 464) and Freight Transportation and Logistics (CEE 696).
+Eftychia G. Nathanail is TTlog’s Director and Associate Professor in Transportation Systems Design and Evaluation of the Department of Civil Engineering, at the University of Thessaly.
+She has joined CEE for fall semester 2018 and spring semester 2019 as an Alfred Yee Visiting Professor, when she will be teaching Urban and Regional Transportation Planning and Freight Transportation and Logistics.
 Her fields of research are transportation planning, transportation system design, intelligent transportation systems, behavioral modeling, intermodal transportation, logistics, multicriteria evaluation and optimization.
-Dr. Nathanail’s research projects and other accomplishments can be found at her University of Thessaly faculty profile.
+In her recent research, she assessed the impact of smart solutions in transportation, studied systems interconnecting long and short distance transportation for passengers and freight, analyzed the effect of collaborative schemes and information distributed systems on urban and interurban networks, evaluated efficiency of urban public transportation interchanges on travelers and society and coordinated the development and implementation of an educational curriculum for sustainable transport interchanges.
+Nathanail’s accomplishments can be found at her University of Thessaly faculty profile.

 Dr. Gonzalo Corral joined the CEE Department in the Fall of 2018 to collaborate in geotechnical research and teach Geotechnical Engineering II (CEE 455) and Soil Behavior (CEE 696).
 His research interests are related to computational geotechnics, numerical modelling, constitutive models, soil behavior and earthquake geotechnical engineering.
 Dr. Corral received his PhD from MIT, his MSc from Universidad de Chile, and his structural engineering degree from Pontificia Universidad Catolica de Chile.
 He’s been a researcher and professor at different universities and a geotechnical consultant in national and international projects.
+Dr. Corral’s professorship is funded by the generous donation of Geolabs Hawaii to the UH Foundation.
 Dr. Corral’s official profile can be found here.

 Professor David J. Lovell is joining CEE for two semesters starting in Fall 2017 as part of his sabbatical leave.
 In addition to getting time to focus into his research endeavors and have some fun in Hawaii, Dr. Lovell contributes substantially to CEE by covering CEE 305 on statistics and collaborating with transportation faculty on various research topics.
 Dr. Lovell’s accomplishments can be found at his University of Maryland Faculty profile.